bottlenoselabs/c2cs/docs/README.md

   C2CS ast [options]

 Options:
-  -i, --inputFile <inputFile> (REQUIRED)                                                     Path of the input `.h` header file.
+  -i, --inputFile <inputFile> (REQUIRED)                                                   File path of the input `.h` header file.
-  -o, --outputFile <outputFile> (REQUIRED)                                                   Path of the output abstract syntax tree `.json` file.
+  -o, --outputFile <outputFile> (REQUIRED)                                                 File path of the output abstract syntax tree `.json` file.
   -f, --automaticallyFindSoftwareDevelopmentKit <automaticallyFindSoftwareDevelopmentKit>  Find software development kit for C/C++ automatically.
-Default is true.
+Default is `true`.
   -s, --includeDirectories <includeDirectories>                                            Search directories for `#include` usages to use when parsing C code.
-  -g, --ignoredFiles <ignoredFiles>                                                          Header files to ignore.
+  -g, --ignoredFiles <ignoredFiles>                                                        Header files to ignore by file name with extension (exclude directory path).
   -p, --opaqueTypes <opaqueTypes>                                                          Types by name that will be forced to be opaque.
   -d, --defines <defines>                                                                  Object-like macros to use when parsing C code.
   -b, --bitness <bitness>                                                                  The bitness to parse the C code as.
 Default is the current architecture of host operating system.
+E.g.
-E.g. the default for x64 Windows is `64`.
+                                                                                           the default for x64 Windows is `64`.
 Possible values are `32` where pointers are 4 bytes, or `64` where pointers are 8 bytes.
   -a, --clangArgs <clangArgs>                                                              Additional Clang arguments to use when parsing C code.
+  -w, --whitelistFunctionsFile <whitelistFunctionsFile>                                    The file path to a text file containing a set of function names delimited by new line.
+These functions
+                                                                                           will strictly only be considered for bindgen; this has implications for transitive types.
+Each function name may start with some text followed by a `!` character before the name of the function; this allows to re-use the same file for input to DirectPInvoke with NativeAOT.
   -?, -h, --help                                                                           Show help and usage information
 ```

 ### `cs`